 You may be wondering what the difference is between Raglan and Set-In, and trying to decide which one is right for you.
-Below we explain to help you make the right choices for your Workwear or company uniform.
+Below we explain to help you make the right choices for your work clothing or company uniform.

-What is a Raglan Sleeve?
+What does a raglan sleeve look like?
 The Raglan Design

-What are Raglan sleeves?
 A Raglan sleeve is created with a continuous piece of fabric, extending from the collar of the garment to the underarm - often found on casual clothing and sportswear, like t-shirts, sweatshirts or sports jackets.
 This gives the seam a diagonal look, from neck to arm-pit.

 You might recognise this style as a "Baseball" shirt with a contrasting coloured sleeve.
 This gives a cool and flattering sporty look when contrasting colours are used but it's not all about colour choice.

 - Freedom of movement, due to extra space created by the shape of the sleeve